DavidMatthewFraser/easy-to-git/README.md

 # easy-to-git
-👩‍🔬 👨‍💻 A single page web application that is super easy to contribute to
+👩‍🔬 👨‍💻 A Repo that is super easy to get involved in!

+# How to get started
+- answer this question here
+# What needs to be done
+- answer this question here